SamMachine/sambot-ai-chatbot/README.md

 # Contact
 This chatbot api was created by Sam Bhatt.
-If you have any questinos or concerns, you can email me at samalert101@gmail.com.
+If you have any questions or concerns, you can email me at samalert101@gmail.com.
 Or you can visit my GitHub @SamMachine.